matthewmueller/c/Readme.md

 ### Environment(key, value)

-Add a key value pair to an environment configuration on both client and server. `key` may also be an object to add many values at once.
+Add a key value pair to an environment configuration on both client and server.
+Arguments passed to the `mutate` function.
 This function may be called any number of times.
-If no `value` is specified, the function is a getter.

 ```js
 dev('log', true);